wmtorode/DropCostsEnhanced/README.md

 `averagedDrops` : The number of drops to use for creating averaged drop difficulty when using `Company` difficulty mode

 `excludedContractTypes` : Contract Types to exclude from being counted towards averaged drop difficulty

+`excludeFlashpointsFromDropAverage` : When true, flashpoint contracts are excluded from affecting averaged drop difficulty

+`excludedContractIds` : Contract IDs to exclude from being counted towards averaged drop difficulty

 ### DifficultyWidgetLevel Objects